Our research

 PDB ID: 1DJ8

 The stomach is an important barricade that helps to kill many bacteria before they can cause illness, in part by using its acidity to inactivate bacterial proteins.
-Some bacteria contain a small chaperone protein called HdeA that helps protect other proteins from becoming permanently inactivated and therefore helps bacteria survive and ultimately cause infection.
-Biophysical studies have provided clues that HdeA unfolds below pH 3.0 and interacts with its binding partners via hydrophobic interactions.
-However, there is a lack of data that monitors, in detail, the mechanism of unfolding and activation, both in vitro and in cells.
+Some bacteria contain small chaperone proteins called HdeA and HdeB that help protect other proteins from becoming permanently inactivated and therefore help bacteria survive and ultimately cause infection.
+We have done studies showing that HdeA unfolds below pH 2.6 and have mapped the structural details of its unfolding and activation.
+However, there has been a lack of data that monitors, in detail, the chaperoning mechanism of HdeA and HdeB.

 RGS proteins and their Galpha targets